nadav-shpitzik/hallo-tag-enricher-ai-be/replit.md

 - Requires existing tagged lectures to build prototypes (at least 1 per tag)
 - Hebrew-specific (embeddings model supports multilingual but system designed for Hebrew)
 - One-off batch (not incremental by default)
-- Phase 1: No writeback to source tables or Airtable
+- Airtable sync requires manual approval step (by design for quality control)